Yuri Shcherbinin

 Yuri Leonidovich Shcherbinin (Ю́рий Леони́дович Щерби́нин; Юрій Леонідович Щербінін), also known as Yury Sctherbinin (Note: According to Shcherbinin's Wikimedia Commons user page.)
-(May 30, 1941 – November 17, 2019), was a Soviet-born Ukrainian musicologist, curator, educator, and photographer.
+(May 30, 1941 – November 17, 2019), was a Soviet and Ukrainian musicologist, curator, educator, and photographer.
 In 2014, he founded the Treasures of Musical Kharkiv Museum; it was renamed in Shcherbinin's honor in 2020.
 He was also an active Wikipedian and Wikimedian.

 Biography

 The Shcherbinin family had been involved in culture and politics since the 18th century.
 An ancestor, Mikhail Andreyevich Shcherbinin, was a friend of Alexander Pushkin and had been the dedicatee of one of his poems.
 Another ancestor, Yevdokim Shcherbinin, was a governor-general of Sloboda Ukraine.
 By the mid-19th century, the Shcherbinin family's prominence and wealth declined, whereupon they settled in Alexandrovsk.
 Shcherbinin himself disdained taking pride in the achievements of one's family, telling friends that "what matters most is what you are, not who your ancestors were."

 Yuri Shcherbinin was born in 1941 in Kharkov, Ukrainian SSR.
 His father was a factory worker; his mother was a pianist who had studied with Semyon Bogatyrev.
 During the Great Patriotic War, she remained in Kharkov during the German occupation, a decision which led to her arrest after the war.
 She was imprisoned in the Gulag, but returned to Kharkov after serving her sentence.

 Shcherbinin was a precocious child talented at painting, drawing, and carpentry.
 After hearing Pyotr Ilyich Tchaikovsky's "Lullaby", Op.
 16, no. 1, he dedicated himself to music.
 He was first taught piano by his mother.
 He later enrolled in the piano academy of the Kharkov Music College, graduating in 1964.
 From 1965 to 1970, he was a student at the Leningrad Conservatory, where Pavel Serebryakov accepted him as a student after being impressed with his audition.
 Shcherbinin continued his studies at the Kharkov Conservatory.
 During his studies in Leningrad, he met Dmitri Shostakovich, Mstislav Rostropovich, and Georges Simenon; the latter gifted him a cigar as a memento.

 In 1970, Shcherbinin graduated from the Kharkov Conservatory.
 He joined the Union of Ukrainian Composers in 1973 and remained a member for the rest of his life.
 There he and his wife established close friendships with Rodion Shchedrin and Maya Plisetskaya.

 From 1978 to 1984 he was the director of the Kharkov Musical Vocational College named after B. M. Lyatoshynsky (formerly Kharkov Music College).
 From 1997 to 2000, then again from 2003 until his death, Shcherbinin was part of the faculty of the Department of Philosophy at the Ivan Kozhedub National Air Force University, where he also served as lecturer, curator, and photographer.

 Shcherbinin died on November 17, 2019, in Kharkiv.